-This is a picture of the Commodore 64 computer.
-The computer is attached to the keyboard.
-All the chips are inside the case.
-You need a disk drive to actually save and make programs.
+Here is a picture of the Commodore 64 computer.
+This computer, unlike a modern one, is the keyboard.
+The entire computer is inside the case.
+You need a disk drive to actually save, and load programs.
 You can also use a tape drive.
-The Commodore 64 is also a game system where you can plug in joysticks and paddles.
-People didn't often buy monitors for their Commodore because they were too expensive, so they hooked them up to their TVs instead.
-The picture on a TV is not as good as on a monitor and the colours don't come out the same.
+The Commodore 64 can be used as a game system.
+You use joysticks or paddles as controllers.
+People didn't often buy official monitors for their Commodore because they were too expensive, so they hooked the Commodore up to their ordinary TVs instead.
+The picture on a standard TV was not as good as on a Commodore monitor so, the colours didn't come out the same.

-On the left is a Commodore TV ad that you would not see anymore.
-Commodore and Atari and other computer companies ran a lot of ads to try to convince people that these new home computers were something that they really had to have.
+Next is an old Commodore 64 TV ad that you will no longer see.
+Commodore, Atari and some other computer companies ran a lot of ads to try to convince people that these new home computers were something that they really had to have.

 On the next page, I will teach you about

-GOTO, the first two commands that you should learn.
+GOTO, the first two BASIC commands that you should learn.